HowitzerGitHub/BingeHeads/README.md

 4 - Find a folder named 'htdocs' inside the installation directory

-5 - Open the folder and place your website folder inside it
+5 - Open the folder and place your website folder(fasal-website) inside it

 6 - Now go to the XAMPP Control Panel application